-In addition to the classes in our main school we are also fortunate to have specialist classes for children with an EHCP and a diagnosis of autism.
+In addition to the classes in our main school, we are also fortunate to have specialist classes for children with an EHCP and a diagnosis of autism.
 These classes provide children with specialist support so they can access the curriculum and wider school life in a way that is adapted to meet their specific needs.
 Some schools refer to this provision as ARP (Additionally Resourced Provision).

-Admission to the specialist provision for children with autism
+Admission to the Specialist Provision for Children with autism

-Places within these classes are allocated via Merton Special Educational Needs Admission Team and not via our school office.
+Places within these classes are allocated via Merton Special Educational Need’s Admission Team and not via our school office.
 Please follow the link and read our guidance on what you should do if you are interested in a place.
 Please note, attending Stanford Primary School does not mean you will be given a place in the ARP classes.

 All our children have access to a broad and balanced curriculum, learning subjects in line with the Early Years Foundation Stage or National Curriculum.
-Lessons are organised into half termly topics so that children can learn skills and knowledge in an engaging and meaningful way which enables them to make connections with the wider world around them.
-Strong emphasis is given to help pupils develop their social understanding, communication and interaction skills through PSHE lessons and opportunities beyond the classroom.
+Lessons are organised into half termly themes so that children can learn skills and knowledge in an engaging and meaningful way which enables them to make connections with the wider world around them.
+Strong emphasis is given to help pupils develop their social understanding, communication and interaction skills through Wellbeing lessons and opportunities beyond the classroom.

 Our teaching is based on the principles within the Attention Autism programme by Gina Davies which develops pupils’ attention, communication and social interaction skills.
-We also use the principles within TEACCH enabling learning to be flexible and personalised based on each child’s individual needs and interests.

 Our low arousal learning environments use visuals to give pupils a structured day and greater certainty in order to reduce and manage anxiety.
 We provide children with support and strategies which enables them to develop their independence.

 Our classes are very much an integral part of our Stanford community.
-They sit within our main school and children across the school have a shared use of all our facilities.
+They sit alongside our main school and children across the school have a shared use of all our facilities.
 We recognise that children join our ARP because they would benefit from the learning environment that we offer which supports their autism needs but that our children and their families very much want to be a part of wider school life and therefore this is something we actively encourage and support.